maxzintel/dev.to/finding-depth.md

 Extra Credit: do a genetic test (like 23andMe) and submit your results to [Found My Fitness](https://www.foundmyfitness.com/genetics).
 This site was created by Dr. Rhonda Patrick, a brilliant woman focused on longevity, nutrition, and optimal health research.
 Perhaps the most actionable insights the report provides are those pertaining to your genetic pre-disposition to effectively or ineffectively process different foods, and your likelihood to be deficient in certain vitamins and minerals.
 If you want proof of Rhonda's brilliance, listen to one of the many podcasts she has appeared on as a guest.
 A couple that come to mind are: [The Tim Ferriss Show](https://www.youtube.com/watch?v=PWU3FUy7yPA), and [Joe Rogan Experience](https://www.youtube.com/watch?v=uxM_CLsvieE).

 **When should I eat?**
 Perhaps the most underappreciated (or unknown?) 'diet' method is time-restricted eating, AKA intermittent fasting.
-It is the cheapest and least time consuming diet there is, as the only requirement is to do _nothing_ when you might be eating instead.
+It is the cheapest and least time-consuming diet there is, as the only requirement is to do _nothing_ when you might be eating instead.
 Doing nothing is pretty easy I've found.

 There are many different schedules possible for time-restricted eating, but one of the more straightforward schedules is called the 16:8 schedule.
-16:8 just means we will eat all of our food for the day in an 8 hour window (ex: 12pm-8pm), and consume only water, tea, or coffee the other 16 hours.
+16:8 just means we will eat all of our food for the day in an 8-hour window (ex: 12 pm-8 pm), and consume only water, tea, or coffee the other 16 hours.
 This can generally be accomplished by skipping breakfast.

 The Benefits of Fasting:
   * Like I mentioned above, it's free!